 What causes Cushing’s disease in dogs?

+There are three different kinds of Cushing’s disease.
+The first, and most common, is caused by a tumor on the pituitary gland (this type accounts for close to 90% of Cushing’s cases).
+A pea-sized gland at the base of the brain, the pituitary plays a critical role in the endocrine system.
 This gland produces several hormones that help control other organs and body functions, including adrenocorticotropic hormone (ACTH).
-When a pituitary tumor forms, it leads to the overproduction of ACTH, which then travels through the bloodstream to the adrenal glands, stimulating them to produce more cortisol than the body needs.
+When a pituitary tumor forms, it leads to the overproduction of ACTH, which travels through the bloodstream to the adrenal glands, stimulating them to produce more cortisol than the body needs.

-What are some signs and symptoms of Cushing’s disease?
+What are some signs of Cushing’s disease?

 - Excessive thirst, increased water consumption